microsoft/yardl/docs/reference/protocol-schema.md

 A protocol's schema is embedded in a JSON format in the binary, HDF5, and NDJSON encodings.
 This JSON format is informally described here.
-You do not need to be familiar this in order to use Yardl.
+You do not need to be familiar with this in order to use Yardl.

 ::: warning
 We might make breaking changes to this format before V1.